Part 1: Same-sex marriage (SSM) in Texas

 ||"If marriage means everything, it means absolutely nothing."
 Dr. James C. Dobson, founder of Focus on the Family.

 ||"A loving man and woman in a committed relationship can marry.
 Dogs, no matter what their relationship, are not

 allowed to marry.
 How should society treat gays and lesbians in committed relationships?
 As dogs or as humans?"
 A

 posting to an Internet mailing list; used by permission of the author.

-Summary of the lawsuit and the resultant ruling:
+Summary of the Texas law about marriage by same-sex couples, a lawsuit, and the resultant ruling:

 Two same-sex couples filed a lawsuit in the U.S. District Court for the Western District of Texas in San Antonio.
 They are: